linuxgurugamer/BetterLoadSaveGame/README.md

 ## Current state

 This is my first mod and it's a work in progress right now, and I'm planning to add more features before it's done.

-I've also only tested it with KSP 1.2.2 so far.
-If it doesn't work in another version, or you have other troubles with it, please let me know.
+Currently tested working with KSP 1.2.2 and 1.3.

+Please let me know if it's not working with another version, or if you have any other problems with it or suggestions, and I'll look into it.